Semi-implicit Hybrid Discrete $\left(\text{H}^T_N\right)$ Approximation of Thermal Radiative Transfer: Hybrid discrete approximation

 \subsection{\bf Formulation of the 1D H$^T_N$ approximation}

-Equations \eqref{eq:frequencyfree_grey1d}--\eqref{eq:material1d} represent a integro-differential equation for the intensity, $I(t,z,\mu)$, and the material temperature, $\theta(t,z)$.
-There are two main classes of techniques for approximating such systems: (1) direct Monte-Carlo simulations and (2) dimension reduction via ansatz in $\mu$.
-Standard techniques for reducing the dimensionality of these equations to a system defined only over $(t,z)$ include the P$_N$ (i.e., spherical harmonics) (e.g., see \cite{brunner1}) and S$_N$ (i.e., discrete ordinates) \cite{carlson} methods.
+Equations \eqref{eq:frequencyfree_grey1d}--\eqref{eq:material1d} represent an integro-differential equation for the intensity, $I(t,z,\mu)$, and the material temperature, $\theta(t,z)$. {One class of techniques for approximating such systems is the dimension reduction via ansatz in $\mu$.} Standard techniques for reducing the dimensionality of these equations to a system defined only over $(t,z)$ include the P$_N$ (i.e., spherical harmonics) (e.g., see \cite{brunner1}) and S$_N$ (i.e., discrete ordinates) \cite{carlson} methods.
 Spherical harmonics (P$_N$) suffer from producing negative (and therefore unphysical) intensities, while discrete ordinates (S$_N$) suffer from ray effects.
 In this work we consider an alternative approach that was first developed in Shin \cite{shin}, namely the H$^T_N$ (i.e., hybrid discrete) approach.
 The main advantage of H$^T_N$ is that it allows us to work with an approximation that combines desirable aspects of both P$_N$ and S$_N$.
 In particular H$^T_N$ reduces to each of these approximations in various limits: H$^1_N$ $\equiv$ P$_N$ and H$^T_0$ $\equiv$ S$_T$.

 The H$^T_N$ approximation of Shin \cite{shin} begins by constructing a mesh in velocity space.
 In 1D this means a mesh in the angular variables $\mu \in [-1,1]$:

 which we depict in \figref{fig:mucells}(a).
 With this velocity mesh, the H$^T_N$ approach defines on the velocity band centered at $\mu_j$ the following band-localized intensity: